Showing posts with label LDS Scriptures: Book of Mormon. Show all posts

 DNA analysis proves that Native Americans are not descendants of Israel

-2. A God that changes DNA to hide evidence of a book that we should listen to, is not a God of Truth.
-A God who lies is not worthy of worship, and would sease to be God
+3. Theological Implications of DNA Alteration: If God altered DNA to hide evidence of a sacred book, it contradicts the idea of a God of Truth.
+A deity who deceives is not worthy of worship and would cease to be God.

 1. God could have changed the DNA of native Americans to test the faith of Mormons.